Averroes Ai Automated Visual inspection software

 Key Notes

-• 2D vs 3D AOI systems offer different inspection capabilities and cost-effectiveness.
+• 2D and 3D AOI serve different inspection needs and budget levels.

-• AI-enhanced AOI reduces false positives and adapts to process changes automatically.
+• AI visual inspection for SMT production lines reduces false positives and adapts automatically.

-Automated Optical Inspection uses high-resolution imaging, lighting, and software algorithms to identify defects on PCBs during manufacturing.
+AOI PCB inspection (Automated Optical Inspection for printed circuit boards) uses high-resolution cameras, controlled lighting, and software algorithms to detect visual defects during manufacturing.

 • Open or short circuits